psyfreak/blockchain/part4/FlightSurety-master/README.md

 * createInsurance (better set this fct. payable or extra msg. value and work with app payable and transfer function?)
 - withDraw in data contract ?!??!?!
+- TX.origin or msg.sender as parameter in contract to contract transfers (imo if data contract can only be called by app contract, then use of tx.origin would be fine and therefore we do not need the additional parameter.
+I only added em because I read that tx.origin should not be used for future compatibility)

+- what is the purpose of using contract.new() function in test-config.js.
+We already deploy the contract during tests with the migration script, which is running every time one uses test.
+It would mean that we deploy the contract twice, which needs more time.
+Is this right?

+- initialization script versus ctor init
 ### Deployment
 - initialization of airline can be done in deployment script, in contract ctor or via init function.
 The choice you made have different impact on the project.